devanfer02/KRS-API/README.md

 #### To run this locally, please follow the following instructions :

 ## Installing Package and Dependancy
+### make sure you run the command in the same folder as the downloaded project
 Command line for installing :
 - npm init --y
 - npm install @hapi/hapi